 The Company's board of directors adopted, and its stockholders approved, the 2019 Employee Stock Purchase Plan and the 2019 Equity Incentive Plan in March 2019 and April 2019, respectively, each of which became effective in connection with the IPO.
 There are 337,007 shares of common stock reserved for issuance under the 2019 Employee Stock Purchase Plan.
 Additionally, the number of shares of common stock reserved for issuance under the 2019 Employee Stock Purchase Plan will automatically increase on January 1 of each calendar year for 10 years, starting January 1, 2020, and ending on, and including, January 1, 2029, in an amount equal to the lesser of 1% of the total number of shares of capital stock outstanding on December 31st of the prior calendar year, and (ii) 500,000 shares, unless the board of directors or compensation committee determines prior to such date that there will be a lesser increase, or no increase.
-1,885,039 shares of common stock are reserved for future issuance under the 2019 Equity Incentive Plan, plus the number of shares subject to outstanding stock options or other stock awards that were granted under the 2012 Option Plan that are forfeited, terminated, expire or are otherwise not issued.
-Additionally, the number of shares of common stock reserved for issuance under the 2019 Equity Incentive Plan will automatically increase on January 1 of each calendar year, starting January 1,

-2020 and ending on and including January 1, 2029, in an amount equal to 5% of the total numbe of shares of capital stock outstanding on December 31 of the prior calendar year, unless the board of directors or compensation committee determines prior to the date of increase that there will be a lesser increase, or no increase.
+1,885,039 shares of common stock are reserved for future issuance under the 2019 Equity Incentive Plan, plus the number of shares subject to outstanding stock options or other stock awards that were granted under the 2012 Option Plan that are forfeited, expire or are otherwise not issued.
+Additionally, the number of shares of common stock reserved for issuance under the 2019 Equity Incentive Plan will automatically increase on January 1 of each calendar year for 10 years, starting January 1, 2020 and ending on and including January 1, 2029, in an amount equal to 5% of the total number of shares of capital stock outstanding on December 31 of the prior calendar year, unless the board of directors or compensation committee determines prior to the date of increase that there will be a lesser increase, or no increase.

-As of June 30, 2019, no shares have been issued under the 2019 Employee Stock Purchase Plan.
+As of September 30, 2019, no shares have been issued under the 2019 Employee Stock Purchase Plan.

-On April 10, 2019, the Company granted an aggregate of 128,000 restricted stock units to the Company's executives which remain unvested as of June 30, 2019.
+On April 10, 2019, the Company granted an aggregate of 128,000 restricted stock units to the Company's executives of which 90,000 are outstanding at September 30, 2019.

-On May 13, 2019, the Company granted a fully vested restricted stock award of 383,197 shares, and issued 210,758 net shares of common stock after withholding 172,439 shares of common stock to satisfy tax obligations associated with the grant, to the Company's Chief Executive Officer as a bonus pursuant to his employment agreement.
-As a result, the Company recorded \$4,215 as compensation expense to operating expenses under the Statement of Operations during the three months ended June 30, 2019.
+On May 13, 2019, the Company granted a fully vested restricted stock award of 383,197 shares, and issued 210,758 net shares of common stock after withholding 172,439 shares of common stock totaling \$1,897, recorded as a reduction to additional paid-in capital, to satisfy tax obligations associated with the grant, to the Company's Chief Executive Officer as a bonus pursuant to his employment agreement.
+As a result, the Company recorded \$4,215 as compensation expense to operating expenses under the Statement of Operations during the nine months ended September 30, 2019.

 In connection with the IPO, the Company accelerated vesting of 201,666 options dated September 10, 2018, pursuant to the employment agreement of the Company's Chief Financial Officer.
-As a result, the Company recorded \$287 as compensation expense to operating expenses under the Statement of Operations during the three months ended June 30, 2019.
+As a result, the Company recorded \$287 as compensation expense to operating expenses under the Statement of Operations during the nine months ended September 30, 2019.